genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 ## Descriptions

 ### LOG_MESSAGE_LEVEL
-Specifying **DEBUG** will write detailed information to EXTRLOG, the log file.
+Specifying **DEBUG** will write detailed information to REFRLOG, the log file.
 Details such as the status of initialization processing, reference table information, internal logic table details for each function, and lookup buffer details.

 ### EXECUTE_IN_PARENT_THREAD
 Specifying **A** will execute all work in the main task, bypassing attaching any subtasks.
 All source data sets will be processed in series.